freak-out-and-give-in/chiblee-transcript-searcher/README.md

-The live-website of this application is here: WIP.
+The live-website of this application is here: WIP

-This is is a transcript searcher that searches the YouTube channel Of Chiblee - https://www.youtube.com/@ChibleeVODs.
+This is a transcript searcher that searches the YouTube channel of Chiblee (https://www.youtube.com/@ChibleeVODs).
-It can find a phrase that Chiblee has said, or show an interactable list of words he said in a particular video.
+This application finds every occurence of when a certain phrase was spoken, or shows an interactable list of words he said in a particular video.

 # How it works